 Essentially, some supervisors think of it as bringing their supervisee as close to the edge as possible while not simultaneously pushing them over into frustration or a major stressor point.
-Consider turning your CD player off, and thinking about your supervisee.
+Pause and think about your supervisee.
 Do you know where they are at now and where they need to grow?
 If they are new, is it in the area of knowledge of community resources?
-If they are into resistance of change from a therapy style not compatible with the philosophy or your agency, are they into discomfort dodging, feelings of entitlement, or unwillingness to compromise.
+If they are into resistance of change from a therapy style not compatible with the philosophy of your agency, are they into discomfort dodging, feelings of entitlement, or unwillingness to compromise?

-One supervisor wanted to observe his supervisee through videotape, noting the supervisee's emphatic facial expressions.
+One supervisor wanted to observe his supervisee through video, noting the supervisee's empathetic facial expressions.
 The supervisee, however, felt uncomfortable with that much observation.
-Instead of forcing the therapist to accept the video tape, the supervisor compromised with audiotape instead of videotape.
+Instead of forcing the therapist to accept the video, the supervisor compromised with audio recording instead of video.
 To avoid an uncooperative supervisee situation, I feel it is extremely important to discuss these goals with your supervisee prior to creating them.
-I also feel that supervisors and supervisees should have a coaching or mentoring relationship, which will be explained on a later track.
+I also feel that supervisors and supervisees should have a coaching or mentoring relationship, which will be explained in a later section.

-On this track, we discussed the four characteristics of effective goal setting: setting specific goals; setting realistically difficult goals; mutual supervisee-supervisor goal agreement; and giving feedback.
+In this section, we discussed the four characteristics of effective goal setting: setting specific goals; setting realistically difficult goals; mutual supervisee-supervisor goal agreement; and giving feedback.

 Others who bought this Supervision Course